Powers of Attorney Lawyers in Longmont & Thornton

-Despite what some individuals throughout Colorado believe, a power of attorney (POA) has nothing to do with being an attorney or having a law degree, except that involving an attorney in the process is critical to ensure that your documents are drafted adequately and accomplish your goals correctly.
+Despite what some individuals believe, a power of attorney (POA) has nothing to do with being an attorney or having a law degree — except that involving an attorney in the process is critical to ensure that your documents are drafted adequately and accomplish your goals correctly.
 A power of attorney is a document that allows you (the principal) to give power to another person (the agent) to act on your behalf.

-Guidance With All Types of Powers of Attorney in Colorado
+Guidance with All Types of Powers of Attorney

-Financial powers of attorney, also known as powers of attorney over property, are very common in Colorado when you need to give another the person the right to make financial decisions regarding your assets should you become incapacitated.
+Financial powers of attorney, also known as powers of attorney over property, are very common when you need to give another the person the right to make financial decisions regarding your assets, should you become incapacitated.

 Having a limited power of attorney means that your agent can only make the specific types of decisions you want them to make for you.

 A durable power of attorney can be either over property or healthcare.
 Durable simply means that the individual who you grant the “power” to has the ability to act now, as well as if you should become incapacitated.

 If you only want your agent to be able to act after you become incapacitated or incompetent, you give them a springing power.

 If the world of powers of attorney is still confusing, give us a call at (720) 513-2299 or contact us online.
 We are more than happy to help clear things up for you.

 A financial power of attorney document protects you while you are alive.
 If you were to lose capacity (generally Alzheimer’s, dementia, or being in a coma) and need someone to manage your money and other assets, your financial power of attorney handles this for you.